Paramonov Mill: Rebuilding

 Ye.T.
 Paramonov was nicknamed "the bread/grain king of Russia", and Rostov-on-Don – "the granary of the Empire".
 At the heart of the grain empire was the six-storeyed mill on the bank of the Don river.
 Next to the mill, on Beregovaya Street, Paramonov built warehouses.
 The location was favorable because steamers could be moored nearby, on the Don river.
 The warehouses later became known by Paramonov's name, as the Paramonov Warehouses.

 After the October Revolution, the mill was nationalized by the Bolsheviks and was "Mill number One of Soyuz Khleb", and later "state-run Mill number One".
 The mill was in operation until 7 February 1930 when another fire broke out.

 1930 fire

 A large explosion occurred during the night shift on 7 February 1930.
 Flour dust exploded in the production shop and a large fire started.
 It took several days to put out the fire.
 The fire was caused by a random spark or a cigarette butt left burning, which caused the flour dust, suspended in the air, to detonate.
 In the same year, the Mill Descent street name was changed again to "7th February Street".

-The building has not been restored and is still in ruins.
-There is a reference to the mill in building №30 on Nizhneboulvarnaya Street, which is entered on the list of architectural landmarks as "the house for the staff of the mill owned by Posokhov, 1879".